yinxiangshi/SMAPI/docs/technical/mod-package.md

 <td><code>GamePath</code></td>
 <td>

 The absolute path to the Stardew Valley folder.
-This is auto-detected, so you usually shouldn't need to change it.
+This is auto-detected, so you usually don't need to change it.

 </td>
 </tr>